 - Apprenticeship Levy funding can only be spent on apprenticeship training and end point assessment with approved providers

 - No organisation is exempt, the private and public sectors are subject to the apprenticeship levy.

-Please click the image below to download our in-depth pdf guide to the apprenticeship levy
+Please click the image below to download our in-depth pdf guide to the apprenticeship levy and apprenticeship service accounts.